Charles Jenkins Laboratories

-Charles Jenkins Laboratories was founded in by Charles Francis Jenkins, developer of the Phantoscope, the first commercial tv station W3XK and the first commercial television company.
+Charles Jenkins Laboratories was founded in by Charles Francis Jenkins, developer of the Phantoscope, the first commercial TV station W3XK and the first commercial television company.

 History

-Charles Francis Jenkins in 1890 moved to Washington, D.C., to work as an Steganographer, then he experimented with motion pictures and in 1890 developed a movie projector called the Phantoscope, the laboratory was created years after it.
+Charles Francis Jenkins in 1890 moved to Washington, D.C., to work as a stenographer, then he experimented with motion pictures and in 1890 developed a movie projector called the Phantoscope, the laboratory was created years after it.

 Transmission of Pictures over Wireless

-In March 13, 1922 Charles Jenkins filed the U.S. patent No. 1,544,156 for Transmition of Pictures over Wireless, it was granted on June 30, 1925.
+On March 13, 1922, Charles Jenkins filed the U.S. patent No. 1,544,156 for Transmission of Pictures over Wireless, it was granted on June 30, 1925.

 W3XK, the first commercial TV station in the US

-In 1928 Charles Jenkins was granted the first commercial television license in the United States and In July 2, 1928 Jenkins Television Corporation started to operate W3XK, the first TV station. first aired from Jenkins Labs in Washington and from 1929 on from Wheaton, Maryland, five nights a week.
+In 1928 Charles Jenkins was granted the first commercial television license in the United States and On July 2, 1928, Jenkins Television Corporation started to operate W3XK, the first TV station. first aired from Jenkins Labs in Washington and from 1929 on from Wheaton, Maryland, five nights a week.
 At first, the station could only send silhouette images due to its narrow bandwidth, but that was soon rectified and real black-and-white images were transmitted.